nemanjavlahovic/deliberate_practice/Soft Skills/Interviewing.md

 Why: A supportive manager cares about your goals, not gluing you to your seat.
 The very best managers realize when it's time to move you up.

 - What people in the organisation do besides work?

+- How is performance measured?

+- What is the on-boarding experience like and how will I be supported?

+- What is the most challenging part about this role?